 - A 5.6 earthquake killed 334 people in Indonesia, and a 5.9 earthquake killed 1,036 people in Afghanistan.

 What is the difference between natural disasters and natural catastrophes?

-A natural disaster refers to a naturally occurring weather event impacting a large and heavily populated geographical area.
+A natural disaster is a naturally occurring weather event impacting a large and heavily populated area.
 Natural disasters typically cause a significant amount of property and infrastructure damage.

 A natural catastrophe refers to when inadequate forecasts and predictions lead to a lack of communication and failure to evacuate residents.
 These are often associated with unforeseen tragedies in the form of fatalities and severe property damage due to the lack of preparation.